bright/new-www/content/our-areas/web-development.md

 title_faqs: web development services FAQs
 title_contact: book a free consultation in 48 hours
 description_contact: Tell us more about your web project or idea for an app.
-  Fill out the form below and we'll get back to you in 48 hours.
+  Fill out the form below and we'll get back to you within 1 business day.
 blog_section_tags:
   - business strategy
 blog_section_title: blog posts